cpgr/numbat/doc/content/running_numbat.md

 ### Recovering

-If you output checkpoint files (using `checkpoint = true` in your Outputs block) then the `--recover` option will allow you to continue a solve that died in the middle of the solve.
-This can allow you to recover a job that was killed because the power went out or your job ran out of time on the cluster you were using.
+If you output checkpoint files (using `checkpoint = true` in your Outputs block) then the `--recover` option will allow you to continue a solve that died in the middle of the solve, perhaps because the job ran out of time on the cluster you were using.

 We recommend that all input files for large Numbat simulations enable checkpointing.
 This can be enabled using